evolvingweb/sitediff/README.md

 * **Whitelisting and Blacklisting**

   By default sitediff crawls pages that are indicated with an HTML anchor using the `<A HREF` syntax.
 Most pages linked will be HTML pages, but some links will contain binaries such as PDF documents and images.
     - Using the option `--blacklist='.*\.pdf'` ensures the crawler skips links for document with a `.pdf` extension.
 Note that the regular expression is applied to the path of the URL, not the base of the URL.
-For example `--blacklist='.*.com'` will not match `http://www.google.com/.
+For example `--blacklist='.*\.com'` will not match `http://www.google.com/`, because the path of that URL is `/` while the base is `www.google.com`.

 ## Configuration